 You don’t have to have a disability to get why I have a love/hate relationship with mascara.
 It’s the one beauty product that has the ability to make you look younger and like a football player at the same time.
 I’ve scoured the Internet for mascara hacks or some type of DIY mascara shield until I found the perfect one.You are going to love this mascara hack!

 When mascara is good, it’s soooo good.
 Having long, thick, luxurious lashes puts a pep in your step and sparkle in your eyes.
-Even on my going to the gym “no makeup days”, mascara is as essential to my morning face as coffee is to my morning body.
+Literally!
+Even when going to the gym on “no makeup days”, mascara is as essential to my morning face as coffee is to my morning body.

 I was recently on Pinterest searching for adaptive tools and hacks to add to one of my boards when I came across a tool being sold on Amazon called a mascara shield.
 Basically, it’s a piece of plastic with a handle that can be used to block mascara from smudging during application.
 So simple and yet so useless for those of us who can barely hold a tube of mascara let alone something additional.

 I thought to myself, we need something you don’t have to hold.
 I had an epiphany.
 Wouldn’t a post-it note stuck under your lower lashes do the same thing as that $10 mascara shield?
-I know, it’s kinda basic and silly, but makes sense right?
-But it totally worked and now I know how to put on mascara perfectly with hand tremors and weakness.
+I know.
+It’s kinda basic and silly but makes sense, right?
+It totally worked and now I know how to put on mascara perfectly with hand tremors and weakness.
 Here’s what I did:

 How to put mascara on bottom lashes without smudging